Skip to content

 Litigation support and expert witness

 In premises-liability and negligent-security lawsuits — where a plaintiff alleges a property owner failed to provide reasonable security and someone was harmed — attorneys retain security consultants as expert witnesses.
 The expert evaluates whether the security in place met the standard of care, whether the incident was foreseeable, and whether reasonable measures would have prevented it, then supports that opinion in reports, depositions, and trial testimony.
 This is specialized, credential-heavy work; the same rigor that makes a good assessment makes a defensible expert opinion.
+(More on the litigation dimension below.)

 Executive-protection program design